how to build a low-code MVP

 • UI/UX design.
 Platforms like OutSystems and Appian contain pre-built patterns, layouts, widgets, and design kits to help you create web and mobile app mockups.

 • Website builders.
-WordPress and Shopify allow building MVPs for websites, blogs, portfolios, and eCommerce platforms with little to no coding skills.
+WordPress and Shopify allow building MVPs for websites, blogs, portfolios, event management tools, and eCommerce platforms with little to no coding skills.

 • App builders.
 Development platforms like Appy Pie and AppSheet let you create MVPs for web and mobile apps, enhance their functionality, and connect them to external data sources.